 Code Up a Storm as a Network Administrator

-Just as with database administration, you might not think “programming” when you consider network admins.
-Network engineers and administrators are too busy dealing with all the Internet’s tubes to concern themselves with coding, aren’t they?
-Not at all!
-Having programming skills is crucial to a network admin’s ability to resolve issues and keep the local network humming along happily and quietly.
+Similar to database administration, you might not think “programming” when you consider network admins.
+Network engineers and administrators are too busy dealing with all the internet’s tubes to concern themselves with coding, aren’t they?
+Actually, this is far from the truth.
+Having programming skills is crucial to a network admin’s ability to resolve issues and keep the local network humming along.

 You can expect to earn $81,000 on average as a network administrator.
-Folks can get their network admin skills through a variety of methods, including four-year college, bootcamps, self-training, and on-the-job experience.
+Professionals can acquire their network admin skills through a variety of methods, including four-year college, bootcamps, self-training, and on-the-job experience.
 Network admins are in high demand and are projected to grow six percent faster than average.

 Web Developer (Surprise!)

-You’ll make good money as a web developer—on average, web developers clear $70,000 a year, and that’s not taking regional pay differences into account, which can increase your salary by quite a bit.
+You’ll make good money as a web developer.
+On average, web developers clear $70,000 a year.
+What’s more, this average doesn’t take regional pay differences into account, which can increase your salary by quite a bit.
 Web developers hail from many different educational backgrounds, including associate’s degrees, self-study, and technical schools.

-And that’s the story, my friends.
 You’ve probably heard that learning how to code can be a great career move, but you might not have realized just how many jobs require programming skills.
-Now you know which jobs use coding and all the information you need to pick a career that’s right for you.
-You’ll be glad you learned how to speak programming!

 There are tons of great options for online coding bootcamps.
 Flatiron School, Thinkful, Kenzie Academy, Springboard, and General Assembly are all great programs, just to name a few.